dimiarbre/Visual-Echo/README.md

 ## What is left todo:

-* :soon: Switch to a prediction of the sinus function.
+* :soon: Fully check the working of the spatialized ESN
-* :soon: Properly use the spatialisation
 * :soon: Update the display function, and check wether it is working properly.
 * :soon: Introduce different types of neurons (having different connecting behaviours)
 * :soon: Test different properties on the connectivity of the neurons